In this article, we’re going to show you three different ways to build a DIY pull-up bar in your home.

 A great thing about this homemade pull-up bar is the 90-degree angle between the mounting mechanism and the force you will apply to it.
 The bolts go into the wall horizontally, but the weight of your body pulls against them vertically.

 This gives you an extra degree of safety during your exercise routine.
 It can also add years to the life of the pull-up bar.

 This method takes advantage of the abundance of walls just about anywhere you go.
 Look around you.
 You’re probably surrounded by at least four walls right now.
 Let’s hang a pull-up bar on one of them.

 - Power drill

 Here are the materials you’ll need for a wall-mounted pull-up bar.
 We used these specific measurements because they should easily be able to hold the weight of an average adult man.

 If your pipes or bolts are a bit bigger or smaller, it’s probably okay.
 Just make sure all your pieces are compatible with each other.

 If you can find an exposed wooden beam in a wall somewhere on your property, you can mount the pull-up bar directly on it.
-Check in your shed or barn, if you have one.
+Check out your shed or barn if you have one.